blitz/baresifter/README.md

 - scons, and
 - qemu with KVM support (for easy testing).

-To start the build execute `scons`.
+To start the build execute `scons -C src`.

 Baresifter can be run in KVM with `./run.sh` and will output its results to the console.